sambhavacharyaa/expense-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ```

-### Customization
-- Replace `yourusername` and `your-repo-name` with your GitHub username and the name of your repository.
-- Feel free to add any additional features, installation steps, or usage details that are relevant to your project.